|

 The 2009 HDR asserts that the enormous social inequality that prevails in the world makes moving away from their home town or village –and frequently to other countries– the best—and sometimes the only— option open to improve their life chances for millions of people around the world.

 When people move they embark on a journey of hope and uncertainty, whether within or across international borders.
-Most people move in search of better opportunities, ~hoping to combine their own talents with resources in the destination country so as to benefit themselves and their immediate family, who often item34aaccompany or follow them.
+Most people move in search of better opportunities, ~hoping to combine their own talents with resources in the destination country so as to benefit themselves and their immediate family, who often accompany or follow them.
 Local communities and societies as a whole have also benefited, both in places of origin and at destinations.
 The diversity of these individuals and the rules that govern their movement make human mobility one of the most complex issues facing the world today, especially in the midst of the global recession.

 Overcoming barriers: Human mobility and development explores how better policies towards mobility can enhance human development.
 It first traces the contours of human movement—who moves where, when and why—before analysing the wide-ranging impacts of movement on migrants and their families and on places of origin and destination.
 It lays out the case for governments to reduce restrictions on movement within and across their borders, so as to expand human choices and freedoms.
 It argues for practical measures that can improve prospects on arrival, which in turn will have large benefits both for destination communities and for places of origin.
 The reforms speak not only to destination governments but also to governments of origin, to other key actors—in particular the private sector, unions and non-governmental organisations—and to individual migrants themselves.